drprojects/DeepViewAgg/README.md

 ## Getting started :rocket:
 Notebooks available very soon :rotating_light: :construction:

+## Documentation :books:
+The official documentation of [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/index.html) and [Torch-Points3D](https://torch-points3d.readthedocs.io/en/latest/index.html#) are good starting points, since this project largely builds on top of these frameworks.
+For DeepViewAgg-specific features (*i.e.* all that concerns multimodal learning), the provided code is commented as much as possible, but hit me up :speech_balloon: if some parts need clarification.

 ## Visualization of multimodal data :telescope:
 We provide code to produce interactive and sharable HTML visualizations of multimodal data and point-image mappings: